Get access to my Full Library of

 and execute this job flawlessly, with some very simple,

-inexpensive tools that I make up for the students to
+inexpensive tools that I show you how to make up for yourselves.

 When one of my Level 1 students sent me a link